Rockwall County reports 5 measles cases

 What we know:

-According to the Rockwall County Health Authority, the cases involve three people in the same family.
+According to the Rockwall County Health Authority, the cases involve five children in the same family.

 The first family member began experiencing symptoms on Feb.
 5 after likely being exposed during a recent international trip.
 That person is no longer considered contagious.

-Since then, two additional family members have developed symptoms.
+Since then, four additional family members have developed symptoms.
+None of the children were vaccinated.

 Featured